 Major State Aids & Taxes: Description of the Data

-The aids and taxes pages contain the most recent available data for the programs and
+The aids and taxes information contain the most recent available data for the programs and

 historical information.
-The data is for a five-year time period.
+In the published report, the data is for a five-year time period.
 Some of the data are county level, while other tables

 and graphs are by region or groupings of regions.